epics-docs/epics-docs/specs/AccessSecurity.rst

 A brief summary of the Functional Requirements is:

 #.
-Each ﬁeld of each record type is assigned an access security level.
+Each field of each record type is assigned an access security level.
 #.
 Each record instance is assigned to a unique access security group.
 #.
 Each user is assigned to one or more user access groups.
 #.
 Each node is assigned to a host access group.
 #.
-For each access security group a set of access rules can be deﬁned.
+For each access security group a set of access rules can be defined.
-   Each rule speciﬁes:
+   Each rule specifies:

    #.
 Access security level
    #.
 READ or READ/WRITE access.